 - a.
-Completed a total of 12 credit hours at A&T during the academic semester prior to the semester participating in intake.
-For those having been enrolled in a cooperative education experience, and internship, or a study abroad experience, a letter of verification must be submitted to the Office of Student Activities prior to application for membership; - b.
+Passed/Completed a total of 12 credit hours at A&T during the fall semester of that academic year prior participating in intake.
+For those having been enrolled in a cooperative education experience, and internship, or a study abroad experience, a letter of verification must be submitted to the Office of Student Activities prior to the application for membership.
+(Example Intake is Spring 2023 you must have passed/completed 12 credit hours at A&T during the Fall 2022 semester); - b.
 Be in good financial, academic and judicial standing with the university (meaning clear judicial record defined as not currently on probation, suspended or expelled; no case pending; no history of major violations, i.e., drugs, assault, harassment, or possession/use of a weapon; no financial holds such as outstanding parking tickets, library fees, unpaid balances on accounts, or any unresolved academic issues such as incompletes on transcripts, etc.) with the university per the Office of the Dean of Students. - c.
-Be currently enrolled in a total of 12 credit hours during the academic semester (at N.C.
-A&T) in which intake is being held; - d.
+Be currently enrolled in a total of 12 credit hours during the spring semester (at N.C.
+A&T) in which intake is being held; students may not be studying abroad or on cooperative education or internship during the intake period; - d.
 Be in good financial, academic and judicial standing (meaning clear judicial record defined as not currently on probation, suspended or expelled; no case pending; no history of major violations, i.e., drugs, assault, harassment, or possession/use of a weapon; no financial holds such as outstanding parking tickets, library fees, unpaid balances on accounts, or any unresolved academic issues such as incompletes on transcripts, etc.) with the university per the Office of the Dean of Students.